MPesin/MyMoviesApp/README.md

 ## UML Diagram

 This is something that should be done before we even start programming, but because I wasn't familiar with React Native I didn't know how to do a good diagram in advance, so I went ahead and got my hands dirty instead.
 If I had more time I would make a **class diagram** of my architecture.

+# What would I improve in the code?

+1. Currently I'm storing the movies is a simple array in the Redux store.
+I would change it to a key-value based data structure, like the `Map` object introduced in _es6_.
+2. Remove all the logic I currently have in the views into a _ViewModel_ that will implement an interface of all the events I have in the view (events like hooks, search text change, etc.).
+All the models (`moveisHandler`, `favoritesHandler`) will be used in the _ViewModel_ and not in the view component.
+3. Use [Redux Persist](https://github.com/rt2zz/redux-persist) to save the store in the mobile persistant memory.
+4. Save images of favorite movies in the application local storage to allow to view them even if there's no network connection using [react-native-fs](https://github.com/itinance/react-native-fs).